core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ## The "union" Type

 Leafs of type union MUST be encoded using the rules associated with one of the types listed.
+When use in a union, the following list of YANG datatypes are prefixed by CBOR tag to avoid confusion between different YANG datatypes encoded using the same CBOR major type.

+o bits

+o decimal64

+o enumeration

+o identityref

+o instance-identifier

+o leafref  (Only if the datatype of the leaf referenced using the "path" YANG statement require a CBOR tag)

+See {{tag-registry}} for more information about these CBOR tags.

 Definition example {{RFC7317}}: